ICCMA

 Argumentation systems (solvers) can be submitted for evaluation into any choice of sub-tracks, i.e., there is no requirement to support e.g. all semantics for a specific reasoning problem, or all reasoning problems for a specific semantics.

 NEW FOR 2025: For each (sub-)track (except No-Limits Track), an argumentation system can additionally take part in a fixed-SAT solver comparison.
 A participating solver is then ranked also in separate list with only other solvers taking part in this comparison (in addition to the normal ranking).
 Note the special requirements for taking part of this comparison.
+We encourage all participants using a SAT solver to take part in this comparison

 NEW FOR 2025: In ICCMA 2025 we narrowed the list of semantics to some degree.
 Note that the stage semantics is not planned to be part of ICCMA 2025.